trento-project/docs/adr/0004-add-facts-gathering-capabilities-to-the-agent.md

 ## Context

-We need to gather facts from the hosts to be able to use them in the expectations section of the checks.
+We want to gather facts from the target infrastructure, to be able to use them in the expectations section of the checks or for other purposes.
 A "gatherer" is a piece of code that knows how to extract a specific fact from a host.
 We need to implement a way to run the gatherers and collect the facts, namely the "gathering engine".
-Also, advanced users might want to declare their gatherers to be used in the expectations section, we can refer to this as "gatherers plugins".
+Also, advanced users might want to develop custom gatherers, we can refer to them as "gatherers plugins".

 ## Decision